VirtusLab/git-machete-intellij-plugin/README.md

 To run an instance of IDE with Git Machete IntelliJ Plugin installed from the current source, execute `:runIde` Gradle task (`Gradle panel` -> `Tasks` -> `intellij` -> `runIde` or `./gradlew runIde`).

-To watch the logs of this IntelliJ instance, run `tail -f build/idea-sandbox/system/log/idea.log`.
+To watch the logs of this IntelliJ instance, run `tail -F build/idea-sandbox/system/log/idea.log`.

 ### Run UI tests